The USDA defines food insecurity as “a lack of consistent access to enough food for an active, healthy life.”

 - Students face food insecurity more at the beginning of the semester after purchasing course materials such as books and near the end of the semester before finals.

 Swipe Out Hunger UVM

-Stop by the following offices to apply and learn more about community resources:
+Talk to any staff or faculty member, or stop by the following offices to apply and learn more about community resources:

 - Student Health Services (SHS)